juliejonak/Product-Management-101/Unit 3 - Product Development/1 - Influencing Without Authority/lesson_1.md

 Good team dynamics make or break a team.
 Building a strong relationship requires you to understand what everyone does, their challenges, and how you can help each other.

-This lays the foundation for a cohesive team and opens up communication channels to share feedback because the team members know that all of you are working with each other towards a common goal.
+This lays the foundation for a cohesive team and opens up communication channels to share feedback.
+Your role as a PM is to promote team cohesiveness and foster collaboration, while allowing conflicts to be identified and addressed.

+Because the team members know that all of you are working with each other towards a common goal, it helps facilitate problem solving and reduce friction.

+Like any relationship, start early and continue to communicate clearly.
+This should be emphasized from the first 2-6 weeks, but continue on an ongoing basis.

 <br>
 <br>